Mathics3/mathics-development-guide/docs/extending/code-overview/top-level-eval-print.rst

 Notice in the above that ``format()`` was passed ``session.evaluation``.
 This gives the formatting the ability not just to query the environment outside of what was passed inside the ``graph_circle`` expression, but it also allows the fomatting to call back Mathics to perform additional calculations.
 For example, it is concievable that a particular formatter might want to know on what plain a particular polygon lies on, and Mathics might be able to get the answer to that.

-This box expression is at the end converted into a string by means of the method ``Expression.boxes_to_text``, and is what at the end will be processed and shown in the front end.
+This box expression is at the end converted into a string by means of the method ``boxes_to_text()`` on the form-boxed-formatted S-expression, and is what at the end will be processed and shown in the front end.